Chiongchih/ibex_command_line/README.md

 Roden Deng Luo, who always love to share and generous.

-Nagarajan Kathiresan, who helped me a lot of time with patience.
+Nagarajan Kathiresan, who helped me a lot of times with ultimate patience.

-David R. Pugh, who helps me with a lot issues, he is true talent.
+David R. Pugh, who helps me with a lot of issues, he is a true talent.

-The ibex team, they are the most nice people I have ever met, I love them all.
+The ibex team, they are the most considerate people I have ever met, I love them all.